Mini-jet quenching in a concurrent jet+hydro evolution and the non-equilibrium quark-gluon plasma: Summary Outlook

 From the theoretical point of view, having a complete description of the initial stages capable of accounting for the mid-$p_T$ mini-jet objects along with the saturated Glasma is clearly the most pressing goal.
 Recent findings on the largeness of the jet quenching parameter $\widehat{q}$ in the Glasma~\cite{Ipp:2020nfu,Ipp:2020mjc,Carrington:2021dvw,Carrington:2022bnv} provide a strong motivation to include these physics in future model improvements.
 Such efforts will contribute to reduce the divergence in the modelling assumptions present among current comparable concurrent jet+hydro framework studies~\cite{Lokhtin:2008xi,Werner:2013tya,Okai:2017ofp,Chen:2017zte,Karpenko:2019xsc,Zhao:2021vmu,Kanakubo:2021qcw}, leading to a more robust extraction of the QGP transport coefficients and a better understanding of the physics of hydrodynamization of deconfined QCD matter.
+Importantly, this work demonstrates the intricate interplay between mini-jet energy loss and the hydrodynamical evolution of the QGP.

-\acknowledgements We acknowledge useful discussions with Sangwook Ryu, Yasuki Tachibana and Konrad Tywoniuk.
+\acknowledgements We acknowledge useful discussions with Krishna Rajagopal, Wilke van der Schee, Soeren Schlichting, Chun Shen, Sangwook Ryu, Yasuki Tachibana and Konrad Tywoniuk.
 This work was funded in part by the Natural Sciences and Engineering Research Council of Canada.
 Computations were made on the B\'eluga supercomputer at McGill University, managed by Calcul Qu\'ebec and Compute Canada.
 D.P. has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 754496.
 M.S. is also supported by U.S. DOE Grant No. DE-FG02-87ER40328.